bluesky-social/proposals/0004-oauth/README.md

 - The AS loads & validates the client metadata (C)
 - The app redirects the user to the `<authorization_endpoint>` (retrieved from the Authorization Server Metadata), either in the same tab or in a popup/new tab.
 - Upon successful authorization, the authorization server redirects the user back to the app's `<redirect_uri>` with an authorization `code` in the URL.
-- The app creates a **non exportable** asymmetric key pair ([WEBCRYPTO]).
+- The app creates a **non exportable** asymmetric key pair ([WebCrypto][WEBCRYPTO]).
 The private key should be stored in the browser's indexedDB so it can be re-used after a reload of the browser.
 This keypair will be used for generating DPoP proofs.
 - The app uses the `code`, along with a `dpop` proof, to request an access token from the `<token_endpoint>` (retrieved from the Authorization Server Metadata).
 - The app stores the tokens in the browser's storage (typically, indexedDB).
 - The app resolved the PDS url by using `aud` obtained by querying the `<introspection_endpoint>` (retrieved from the Authorization Server Metadata).